SovnSkyrim/Aldrnari/README.md

 ### I am going to answer "readme" to any question answered in this document - you have been warned.
 ### THIS LIST MASSIVELY CHANGES THE GAME, IT HAS BEEN TAILORED IN A CERTAIN WAY THAT YOU WOULDNT HAVE THE SAME EXPERIENCE IF YOU MODDED THE GAME YOURSELF WITH THE SAME MODS; THUS, DO NOT REPORT ANY BUG/ERROR/ISSUE/PROBLEM TO MOD AUTHORS BUT ONLY TO ME THROUGH WABBAJACK'S OR MY DISCORD and please follow the MCM Setup to the letter.

+Any changes that is not written in this readme breaks the rules of the Discord servers that you're expected to join when seeking support for the list.

 # Noteworthy Mods and what gameplay to expect.

 An entire document has been made to give you as much information as I could without going too deep in analysis of mods.
 This document is called **[Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)** and acts as a second readme for the core gameplay and questions about what to expect.
 So go read [it](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)!